arirusso/patch/README.md

 2. When an OSC message is received for address `/1/rotaryA`, send a JSON over websocket message with the key "zoom".
 Scale the OSC value, a float between 0 and 1 to a float between 10 and 200.

+### Run

 Once these configuration files are in place, you can run patch by executing `patch nodes.yml patches.yml` at the command line.

-Patch can also be configured in Ruby.

-TODO: more

 ## Author